bitegarden/bitegarden.github.io/_posts/2021-09-01-new-release-report-plugin-for-sonarcloud_en.md

 ### Report Plugins for SonarQube

-If you need to generate a report from SonarQube visit the page of the [bitegarden Report for SonarQube™](sonarqube-report) and get your [free trial for 14 days](/sonarqube-report#product-block-center).
+If you need to generate a report from SonarQube visit the page of the [bitegarden Report for SonarQube&trade;](sonarqube-report) and get your [free trial for 14 days](/sonarqube-report#product-block-center).

 ---